kbengine/kbengine/README.md

 	16535321

 ##What is KBEngine?
-An open source MMOG server engine, Using a simple protocol will be able to make the client and server interaction, To use the KBEngine-plugins quick combine with (Unity3D, OGRE, Cocos2d-x, HTML5, etc.) to form a complete client.
+An open source MMOG server engine, Clients and the Server communicates throught a simple protocol, To use the KBEngine-plugins quick combine with (Unity3D, OGRE, Cocos2d-x, HTML5, etc.) to form a complete client.

 Engine framework written using C++, Game logic layer using Python(Support the hotfix),